kokolegorille/pomodoro/README.md

 # Pomodoro Clock

-To manage my remote working session :-)
+Building a pomodoro clock to manage my remote working session :-)

-Written in React, bundled with webpack 5.
+Written in React, bundled with Webpack 5, packaged to application with Electron.

+usePomodoro custom hook.

 ## To start server, run...